DeepikaA2004/Learning-Stars---Elearning-website/README.md

 ## Contributing
 Interested in contributing to Learning Stars?
 We welcome collaboration to enhance the platform's features and functionalities.
 Let's work together to empower learners worldwide.

-## License
-This project is licensed under the [MIT License](LICENSE).
-Feel free to use and modify it as you see fit.

 ## Output Screenshots
 #### index.html